SINTEF/AutoActive-Matlab-toolbox/README.txt

      Located in the folder Compress2
 1) Open the maven projects in NetBeans, Eclipse or similar
 2) Build the Compress2 project without running the tests.
-     Select Tools->Options-> Java Maven Check "Skip tests for any build executors not directly releated to testing" Avoid doing changes to source code.
+     Select Tools->Options->Java->Maven : Check "Skip tests for any build executors not directly releated to testing" Avoid doing changes to source code.
 This should be a clean renamed copy.
-3) Update the source code in the java project 'java-file-interface'.
+3) Open the project in the java folder ('java-file-interface')
-4) Update the version information in file 'Version.java' and 'pom.xml'
+4) Update the version information in file 'Version.java' and 'pom.xml' if any update.
-5) Build the project
+5) Build the java-file-interface project
-6) Remove the old jar file in 'MatlabToolbox/jar' directory
+6) Remove any old jar file in 'MatlabToolbox/jar' directory
 7) Copy the new jar file 'Java/target/java-file-interface....jar-with-dependencies.jar' to 'MatlabToolbox/jar' directory

 How to update the MatlabToolbox
-1) All code to be included is located in the 'MatlabToolbox' folder
+1) Code to be included is located in the 'MatlabToolbox' folder
+2) Download Gaitup Matlab ToolKit for Physilog®5 from https://research.gaitup.com/support/ and uncompress and copy the folder Physilog5MatlabToolKit_vx_y_z with all files to MatlabToolbox\external
-2) Update the source code
+3) Update the Matlab toolkit source code with any changes
-3) Update the version information in 'MatlabToolbox/+autoactive/MatlabVersion.m'
+4) Update the version information in 'MatlabToolbox/+autoactive/MatlabVersion.m'
-4) Start Matlab R2018b and make autoactive-matlab active folder
+5) Start Matlab R2018b and make autoactive-matlab-toolbox active folder

+--> ok hit

 5) Right-click on folder MatlabToolbox and select 'Add to Path => Selected Folders and Subfolders'
 6) Open the 'Package toolbox app' by double click on project file 'AutoActive.prj'
 7) Update version information